-Vonovia manages a housing stock of around 358,000 apartments in almost all of Germany’s attractive cities and regions.
-It also manages a portfolio of around 23,000 units in Austria and approximately 14,000 in Sweden.
-The total fair value comes to around € 44.2 billion, with net assets based on the EPRA definition coming to approximately € 26.1 billion (EPRA European Public Real Estate Association).
-In addition to its own apartments, Vonovia manages around 84,000 apartments for third parties.
-This makes Vonovia one of the leading residential real estate companies in Germany, Austria and Sweden, albeit with a very low market share of around 1.5% in Germany due to the highly fragmented nature of the market.
-Vonovia also holds a minority stake in a portfolio perviously held by the French railway operator SNCF.
+Vonovia manages a housing stock of around 355,700 of its own apartments in almost all of Germany’s attractive cities and regions.
+It also manages a portfolio of around 38,000 units in Sweden and approximately 22,500 in Austria.
+The total fair value comes to around € 53.3 billion, with net assets based on the EPRA definition coming to approximately € 29.7 billion (European Public Real Estate Association EPRA).
+In addition to its own apartments, Vonovia manages around 78,700 apartments for third parties.
+This makes Vonovia one of the leading residential real estate companies in Germany, Sweden and Austria, albeit with a very low market share of around 1.5% in Germany due to the highly fragmented nature of the market.